anicholakos/complete_fxos_tutorial/source/episode04.rst

 Before you considering publishing to the Firefox Marketplace, do the following:

-* Sign up for a Firefox Marketplace Account.
+* Sign up for a Firefox Marketplace account.
 Visit https://marketplace.firefox.com/ and sign up.
 * Test your application thoroughly.
 You cannot expect the Firefox Review team to go through each and every bit of your functionality.
 They may, but their main task is to do functionality testing and in the highly competitive mobile application ecosystem, users typically give you only one chance to get it right.
-So, make sure that the first impression is the best impression.
-So, test, test and then do some more tests.
+So, make sure that the first impression is the best impression and test, test, test, and then do some more tests.

 Now that you have signed up and think your application is ready for the world, we still have some stuff to get in place.